2004seraph/polyDice/README.md

 # polyDice

-Custom dice app calculator thing for DnD and the like.
-Originally made for me and my friends game due to it requiring complex dice rolling, but it's now public.
+Originally made for my group's campaign due to it requiring esoteric dice math, but it's now public.

 Deployed at: https://2004seraph.github.io/polyDice/